SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Run button is highlighted in the toolbar.](media/powerapp_run_app.png "PowerShell App Studio")

 6. Browse through the various policies in the app to explore the functionality.

-## After the hands-on lab

-Duration: 10 minutes

-In this exercise, you de-provision all Azure resources that were created in support of this hands-on lab.

-### Task 1: Delete Azure resource groups

-1. In the Azure portal, select **Resource groups** from the Azure services list, and locate and delete the **hands-on-lab-SUFFIX** following resource group.

-### Task 2: Delete the contoso-apps service principal

-1. In the Azure portal, select **Azure Active Directory** and then select **App registrations**.
-2. Select the **contoso-apps** application, and select **Delete** on the application blade.

-You should follow all steps provided *after* attending the Hands-on lab.